ZELVAINE/URLScanner/README.md

 ## Why this exists

-Most attacks don't rely on breaking systems --- they rely on tricking people.
+Most attacks don't rely on breaking systems, they rely on tricking people.

-PhishScope is a small tool focused on that layer:
+URLScanner is a small tool focused on that layer:

--   spotting suspicious links before clicking them\
+-   spotting suspicious links before clicking them
--   helping explain *why* a link feels off\
+-   helping explain *why* a link feels off
 -   building intuition around phishing patterns

 It's not meant to replace real security tools, just to support quick